pasqal-io/emulators/docs/emu_mps/api.md

 # API specification

 The emu-mps API is based on the specification [here](../base_classes.md).
-Additionally, some additional observables are implemented specifically for emu-mps.
+Additionally, some observables are implemented specifically for emu-mps.

 The implementation of the base classes is as follows: